artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

    * CSV file is saved with UTF-8 encodings
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)
-   * All :term:`parent <parent record>` descriptions appear in rows **above** their children if you are importing hierarchicla data (such as descriptions)
+   * All :term:`parent <parent record>` descriptions appear in rows **above** their children if you are importing hierarchical data (such as descriptions)

    AtoM also supports a CSV validation task that can be run from the